About your newborn’s first week of life

 Seek medical help as soon as possible if your baby:

-- isn’t feeding – for example, he’s taking half the normal volume or number of feeds in a 24-hour period
+- isn’t feeding – for example, he’s taking half the normal volume or number of feeds in a 24-hour period or vomits more than half of three feeds in a row

 - has pale or yellow skin.